nextcloud/documentation/developer_manual/digging_deeper/groupware/calendar_provider.rst

 The method ``fetchAllForCalendarHome`` returns a list of all `Calendars`  that the app knows of.

-Note  that the ``principalUri`` is passed by the caller, while the ``calendarUri`` in the constructor of the calendar instance is a (relative) uri (string) that identifies the calender uniquely.
+Note  that the ``principalUri`` is passed by the caller, while the ``calendarUri`` in the constructor of the calendar instance is a (relative) uri (string) that identifies the calendar uniquely.
 The uri can then be used in the calendar class to extract the appropriate entries that should be present in the calendar.

 The function ``hasCalendarInCalendarHome`` checks if a certain combination of ``principalUri`` and ``calendarUri`` exist.
 Here, it is just hard-coded to exactly one calendar, but in your own implementation you should do more stringent checks.